How to prepare for a caravanning holiday in Wales

-Static caravan sites
+Static caravan sites in Wales

 Of course you don't have to tow a caravan to Wales for a caravanning holiday.
 There are lots of static caravan sites offering top quality facilities and excellent value for money.
-Some even have luxury camping pods on offer too.
+Some have luxury camping pods on offer too.